 - If you exercise, don’t over-exert yourself and put unnecessary strain on your heart

 - To reduce stress levels and raised blood pressure, give yourself plenty of time to pack and arrive at the airport.
 Plus don’t try to fit in too many activities on each day

-For more information, read our dedicated page on travelling with cancer.
+For more information, read our dedicated page on travelling with high blood pressure.

-For more information, read our dedicated page on travelling with diabetes.
+For more information, read our dedicated page on travelling with high cholesterol.

-For more information, read our dedicated page on travelling with osteoporosis.
+For more information, read our dedicated page on travelling with hypothyroidism

 Travel Insurance for Medical Conditions

 If you are in need of travel insurance that covers existing medical conditions, get in touch with our specialists on 0800 033 4902 or apply for a quote online.